Authors often lament about the cost of editing on social media. And I don’t blame them; editing isn’t cheap.

 Option 1: Free beta read or cheaper manuscript assessment, then just pay for full copyediting.

-If you can’t afford both a big-picture edit and a word- and sentence-level edit, then get free beta readers to give you some big-picture feedback and/or pay for a manuscript assessment (it goes by other names, but this is a service where the editor doesn’t make any edits or comments in the text.
+If you can’t afford both a big-picture edit and a word- and sentence-level edit, then get free beta readers to give you some big-picture feedback, read craft books, and/or pay for a manuscript assessment (it goes by other names, such as manuscript evalutation, editorial report, etc., but this is a service where the editor doesn’t make any edits or comments in the text.
 Instead, they provide you with an in-depth overview of the strengths and weaknesses of the manuscript with suggestions on how to improve it).

 If an editor does your beta read, they will give you more in-depth feedback than a non-editor beta reader.
 Many editors do charge for this, but it is much cheaper.